shoaibms/mofa_transformer/README.md

 Quantifies specific cross-modal pairs (e.g., spectral wavelength `565 nm` → metabolite `N_1909`) so you can generate targeted, testable hypotheses.

 **Temporal Coordination Networks**
-Shows that tolerance relates to when and how cross-modal coordination turns on: tolerant genotypes exhibit approximately 3.6× stronger coordination at peak stress and earlier onset (root first, then leaf).
+Shows that tolerance relates to when and how cross-modal coordination turns on: tolerant genotypes exhibit 4.74× stronger coordination at peak stress (leaf tissue) with significant genotype × time interaction (p = 0.007).

 **Dual-Perspective "Importance"**
 Integrates variance-driving features (MOFA+) with prediction-driving features (SHAP).
-Their limited overlap (Jaccard ≈ 0.02–0.18) highlights complementary biological insights and pinpoints robust biomarkers where they converge.
+Their limited overlap (Jaccard ≈ 0.035–0.055) highlights complementary biological insights and pinpoints robust biomarkers where they converge.

 > **Note:** Attention/SHAP reveal asymmetric, predictive associations; they are not causal by themselves.